 Meetings are open to the public unless otherwise directed and an opportunity for public comment is included on the Agenda.
-Guidance for members of the public attending meeting can be found here.
+Download our Guidance for members of the public attending meetings.

 The Policy, Finance and Resources Committee, consists of six Members.
 Its functions include the consideration of new policies, monitoring of the budget and auditing of the Council’s accounts and internal controls.